 There are no boundaries — geographical or otherwise — when it comes to violence against women.

-There are also no limits to the potency of art to comfort and heal.
+There are also no limits to the power of art to comfort and heal.

-Myria Rei Sólas, an art and play therapist in Peterborough, Ontario, discovered both these realities when she spent two weeks in January in the village of Amor, near Entebbe, Uganda on a trip arranged by Red Pencil International, a humanitarian organizatin that uses art therapy and conducts volunteer missions around the world.
+Myria Rei Sólas, an art and play therapist in Peterborough, Canada discovered both these realities when she spent two weeks in January, 2017, in the village of Amor, near Entebbe, Uganda on a trip arranged by Red Pencil International, a humanitarian organization that uses art therapy and conducts volunteer missions around the world.

 The purpose of Myria’s assignment was to work with women and girls who had experienced domestic violence.
-It was a three-trip commitment, and she will be returning to the same village in May and September.
+It was a three-trip commitment, and she returned to the same village in May and September of the same year.